jeanflower/FinKitty/README.md

 ### Linting
 Run `./lintFixes.sh` keeps things clean.
 Running the web server also reports linting issues in the console.
+The husky pre-push hook does linting and blocks a push which fails the linter.

+### Commits and versioning hooks
+The husky pre-commit hook edits files to bump the patch version.
+This not-yet-commited version bump serves as a reminder - either commit it as a followup (if the change should have been versioned) or change to a minor or major version change, or discard.

 ### Publishing to github pages
 Type